-Business/Strategic Plan
+Business or Strategic Plan

-Identify the Purpose for a Business Plan for your Team.
-This is unique for every Team and may touch on one or more of the following needs:
+Identify the purpose for a business plan for your team.
+This is unique for every team and may touch on one or more of the following needs:

-- Direction the Team wants to take.
+- Direction the team wants to take.

-- Outlining Team Goals.
+- Outlining team goals.

-- Type of outreach Team wants to focus on.
+- Type of outreach team wants to focus on.

-- Creating a Team budget.
+- Creating a team budget.

 - Fundraising needs.

-- Seeking out Sponsors.
+- Seeking out sponsors.

-The Business Plan can act as the backbone and guiding force for your Team.
-By mapping out where you plan to go during the season (starting with who and what your Team is all about), the goals you want to achieve and what you need to do in order to reach them, your Team will be able to stay on track throughout the season.
+The business plan can act as the backbone and guiding force for your team.
+By mapping out where you plan to go during the season (starting with who and what your team is all about), the goals you want to achieve and what you need to do to reach them, your team will be able to stay on track throughout the season.
 This is a living document and may change based on challenges that may arise through the season, lessons learned, or new opportunities.
-Plan on revisiting this document a few times throughout the season to see if your Team is on track of if a new direction is being taken, and modify your Business Plan accordingly.
+Plan on revisiting this document a few times throughout the season to see if your team is on track of if a new direction is being taken, and adapt your business plan.

-Your Strategic Plan may also include milestones.
-These may they be short term (i.e. competing in at least two events this season) to one year plan (i.e. making it to a Regional Championship and fundraising the costs) or even further (i.e. plans to create and foster additional FIRST Tech Challenge Teams).
+Your strategic plan may also include milestones.
+Some examples could be:

+- A short term goal such as competing in at least two events this season. - A longer term goal such as making it to a regional championship and fund-raising the costs. - A very long term goal such a plan to create and foster additional FIRST Tech Challenge teams.